Vendicated/Vencord/docs/1_INSTALLING.md

 { "name": "discord", "main": "index.js" }
 ```

-Finally, fully close & reopen your Discord client and check to see that `Vencord` appears in settings!
+Finally, fully close & reopen your Discord client and check to see that `Bencord` appears in settings!

-### Manually Uninstalling Vencord
+### Manually Uninstalling Bencord

 > :exclamation: Do not delete `app.asar` - Only delete the `app` folder we created.